 One of the final scenes shows the initiation of a new gang member—who can’t be older than 12.
 His teenaged companions get him high on an inhalant in a paper bag and then take him out for a drive.

 They hand him a gun.
-Go ahead and fire, one gang member instructs him as they slowly cruise a main drag.
+Go ahead and fire, one gang member instructs him as they slowly cruise the main drag.
 With a slight trepidation, the youngster asks, “Who do I shoot?”

 “It doesn’t matter,” he is told.
 The boy spots a group of people on the corner.
 With a look of expectation and intoxication, he aims and fires into the crowd.